mavlink/mavlink-camera-manager/README.md

-# Ardupilot Camera Manager
+# Mavlink Camera Manager

-The ArduPilot Camera Manager is an extensible cross-platform camera server for interfacing cameras with the ArduPilot platform.
+The Mavlink Camera Manager is an extensible cross-platform camera server.

 It provides a RTSP service for sharing video stream and a MAVLink camera protocol compatible API to configure ground control stations (E.g: QGroundControl).